mikkojeronen/MovesenseApi-iOS/README.md

 Usage is documented by example, check out [MovesenseShowcase-iOS](https://github.com/mikkojeronen/MovesenseShowcase-iOS) repository.

-This repository is my personally maintained fork from the point of time when I left the project, mostly for reference purposes and some tinkering.
+This repository is my personally maintained fork from the point of time when I left the project.
+The repository is mostly for reference purposes and some tinkering.